tronprotocol/tips/tip-shielded-contract.md

 ## Abstract

-The shielded token contract has three core modules: `mint`, `transfer` and `burn`. `mint` is used to transform the public TRC-20 token to shielded token, then token ownership is hided. `transfer` is used for shielded token transactions, which can hide the source and destination address, and transaction amount. `burn` is used to transform the shielded token to the public TRC-20 token.
+The shielded token contract has three core modules: `mint`, `transfer` and `burn`. `mint` is used to transform the public TRC-20 token to shielded token, then token ownership is invisible. `transfer` is used for shielded token transactions, which can hide the source and destination address, and transaction amount. `burn` is used to transform the shielded token to the public TRC-20 token.
 The technology implementaion is based on zk-SNARK proof system, which is secure and efficient.

 ## Motivation